-Goal 1, E3: Support communities seeking to invest in heat-resilient transportation infrastructure.
+Support communities seeking to invest in heat-resilient transportation infrastructure.

 - Caltrans engages with communities most vulnerable to climate change impacts to support development and implementation of climate-resilient transportation infrastructure projects.
-The Sustainable Transportation Planning Grant Program includes funding eligibility for climate change adaptation plans for transportation facilities or to support studies that advance climate change adaptation efforts. - The High-Speed Rail Authority collaborates with communities and stakeholders regarding climate-resilient station area planning.
+The Sustainable Transportation Planning Grant Program includes funding eligibility for climate change adaptation plans for transportation facilities or to support studies that advance climate change adaptation efforts.
+Caltrans will also explore opportunities for heat-resilient infrastructure through the new federal discretionary Healthy Streets Program (Sec.
+11406 in the Infrastructure Investment and Jobs Act).
+Finally, Caltrans is pursuing opportunities to advance heat resilience through Caltrans' investments in bike and pedestrian infrastructure. - The High-Speed Rail Authority collaborates with communities and stakeholders regarding climate-resilient station area planning.
+Planning for station site design work includes collaboration with surrounding communities on the use of the station facilities and designs that minimize heat/maximize shading, as well as active transportation access to the station.